foundriesio/docs/source/getting-started/flash-device/index.rst

 Downloading the System Image
 ----------------------------

-After a successful build, FoundriesFactory produces build artifacts which can be downloaded from the :guilabel:`Targets` tab of your :term:`Factory`.
+After a successful build, the FoundriesFactory™ Platform produces build artifacts which can be downloaded from the :guilabel:`Targets` tab of your :term:`Factory`.

 #.
 Navigate to the :guilabel:`Targets` section of your Factory.